 With the addition of negative product targeting for auto campaigns, the entire game has changed.
 Sellers can now block irrelevant products and get the most out of their ad spend when using auto campaigns to conduct keyword research or to simply make sales.

-Adding negative targets is the easiest way to see improve your conversion rate, click-through rate, and ACOS.
+Adding negative targets is the easiest way to see improve your conversion rate, click-through rate, and ACOS on Amazon.
 It’s honestly a no brainer.

 How do you add negative targets to your auto campaigns?